-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 A young select contingent of five Warrior men came in 18th, paced by Ben Vernon with an 8K time of 26:15.7.

-COLLEGE VOLLEYBALLWarriors fall in four
+Warriors fall in four

 Lewis-Clark State had an early edge, but proved unable to sustain it en route to a four-set defeat against No. 3 Eastern Oregon.